19th Century Communications and Transportation

 As government and industry became interested in exploiting mineral and forest resources in the island's interior, it became necessary to transport workers and equipment to these areas.
 Newfoundland and Labrador Governor Sir William Whiteway supported building a railway, which he believed would help modernize the country, diversify its economy, and link isolated communities.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 24.01.006), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 24.01.006), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 The government hired Robert Gillespie Reid to build and operate the railway in 1890.
 By the time workers completed the track eight years later, it ran northerly from the Avalon Peninsula to the Exploits Valley before turning south and ending at Port aux Basques.
 Alongside providing the first overland route across Newfoundland, the line connected major bays to one another and linked rural villages to larger centres.
 The first trans-island passenger train departed St. John's on the evening of 29 June 1898 and arrived at Port aux Basques 28 hours later.